-The dairy industry process cow milk into different types of products including pasteurized milk, ultra-high heat treated milk, fermented products, and milk powders and formulations.
+The dairy industry process cow milk into different types of products including pasteurized milk, ultra-high heat-treated milk, fermented products, and milk powders and formulations.
 Camel milk can be pasteurized, like cow milk, but it faces challenges during fermentation to yogurt and cheese.
-Research have shown that it is difficult to produce set-type yogurt and hard cheese from camel milk due to different milk composition and characteristics.
+Research has shown that it is difficult to produce set-type yogurt and hard cheese from camel milk due to different milk compositions and characteristics.
 These products are generally more liquid and soft but camel milk is perfect for the manufacture of fermented drinkable yogurt.
-Several products are produced by the traditional societies such as laban in the Middle East, garis in Sudan, suusac in Kenya and Somalia, dhaanan and ititu in Ethiopia, chal in Iran and Turkey, and shubat in Kazakhstan.
+Several products are produced by the traditional societies such as laban in the Middle East, Garis in Sudan, Suusaa in Kenya and Somalia, Dhaanan and Ititu in Ethiopia, Chal in Iran and Turkey, and Shubat in Kazakhstan.
 These products are believed to be healthy and this is supported by scientific findings.

 Research is creating new knowledge.